A God-Breathed Bible?

 A God who isn't obvious?

-I think there are good reasons to believe each of these possibilities though I think ALL evidence of God and the paranormal can be explained by skeptics as coincidence, delusion, or hallucinations.
-Or involve fraud such as magic tricks.
-As "God" in Futurama explains, "When you [God] do things right, people won't be sure you've done anything at all".
+I think there are good reasons to believe each of these possibilities though I think ALL evidence of God and the paranormal can be explained by skeptics as coincidence, delusion, hallucinations, or fraud.
+According to "God" in Futurama:

 Option 1: The Bible is 100% true and moral